Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Bayesian competing risks analysis in action: Cardiovascular and non-cardiovascular death

 where $ h_{0,c}(t \mid \phi_c)$ ($h_{0,nc}(t \mid \phi_{nc})$) is the baseline hazard function for cardiovascular (non-cardiovascular) death and the element with covariates is :

-The term $I_{A}$ is an indicator function whose value is 1 if the subsequent individual has the characteristic $A$ and 0 otherwise.
-In particular, the five indicator functions in the two expressions above, $I_{Man}$, $I_{Pace}$, $I_{Ische}$, $I_{III}$, and $I_{IV}$ refer to being man, having a pacemaker implanted, ischaemic heart disease, and functional classification III and IV, respectively.
 Baseline covariates Age, Crea, LBBB, PAF, and QRS describe for each individual their age, level of creatinite, LBBB, previous AF, and QRS, respectively.
 The reference category for both causes of death is being woman, having an implanted ICD, dilated heart disease, and functional classification II.

 Under the frequentist statistics it is not usual to specify the baseline hazard function.
 This is not the case for Bayesian inference, which requires the choice of a baseline hazard function to perform a full Bayesian analysis of the problem.
 In this regard, we account for two different specifications of the baseline hazard function associated to each competing event: a Weibull distribution and a piecewise function.
 In the case of a Weibull distribution with shape $\alpha_c$ and $\alpha_{nc}$ and scale parameter $\lambda_c$ and $\lambda_{nc}$ for the CV and N-CV death, respectively, the baseline hazard function for $T_C$ and $T_{NC}$ is